Ask questions about this school. Answers use aggregated data and are subject to error.

 What's your favorite class this semester, and why?
 Oh, and both my interviewers asked how I had done in my Calculus classes but didn't ask about any other grades in other classes.

-Students said most difficult question asked at Ponce Health Sciences University (Puerto Rico) discussed various topics including handling the opioid crisis, personal virtues, current events impact, US healthcare system, PR-US relationship, and Reforma improvement.
-Additionally, questions on the percentage of medically underserved residents in Florida, study commitments, and future debt were also challenging.
+Students said most difficult question asked at Ponce Health Sciences University (Puerto Rico) discussed various topics including addressing the opioid crisis, personal virtues, current events impact, US healthcare system, relationship between PR and the US, Reforma fixing, and medical underserved population percentages in Florida.
+The responses suggest a diverse range of challenging questions focusing on healthcare policies, personal values, and societal issues commonly encountered in medical school interviews.

 How would you handle the opioid crisis and who do you think is at fault?